The following is a longtime favorite guest post by Flatiron alum Kevin McNamee, a software engineer at Casper.

 This script to setup this association is dangerously simple.
 I’ll show a little later in this post how this can blow up in your face.

 A has_many :through association is used to setup a many to many relationship with another model in your application.
 This association uses a join table to connect the models allowing each to both ‘has’ and ‘belong_to’ each model.
-In this case, our cop can have many perps to bust and our perps can belong to the many cops who will inevitably violate them.
+In this case, our cop can have many perps to bust and our perps can belong to the many cops.

 This relationship now allows for extending the association within the join table.
 There are a few additional steps you need to take to setup this association that are not necessary for the previous example.
 First, you must create a migration for the perps table and insert belongs_to associations for the other models.
 You also need to create an additional line of code on each